jjihwan/Dynamic-Layout-Generation/README.md

 ## Aknowledgement
 The source code and model are heavily based on [LACE](https://github.com/puar-playground/LACE).
-Thank you for the authors for open-source the model!🔥🔥🔥
+Thanks for the authors for open-source the model!🔥🔥🔥

 ## Reference